Vericity/bunny_burrow/README.md

 $ mv lib/your_project lib/my_rpc_server
 ```

-Edit the Gemfile as appropriate, then
+Edit the Gemfile and template files as appropriate, then

 ```
 $ bundle install [--path vendor/bundle]